High-performance source of indistinguishable polarization-entangled photons with a local oscillator reference for quantum networking: Results

 \section{Results}

 We characterize this source by measuring heralded efficiency, joint spectral intensity (JSI), and Hong-Ou-Mandel (HOM) interference.
 We also measure second-order correlation, which is included in the supplement.
 We optimize each of these metrics via a feedback process to produce the high indistinguishability.
 We optimize the JSI using an adjustable slit in the Martinez stretcher that acts as the spectral filter on the pump.
 We optimize the HOM interference using the compressor delay.
 These settings deviated from the transform-limited case when optimized for purity, likely to due extraneous nonlinearities in both the CPA and SHG systems.
-The process generally proceeds from aligning to maximize the heralded efficiency, to maximizing the JSI purity, and finally maximizing the successive-photon HOM visibility.
+The procedure first involves alignment of the system, then optimization of the herald efficiency, maximization of the JSI purity, and finally maximization of the successive-photon HOM visibility.